 - Pretium founder and chairman, Robert Quartermain’s only mine operating experience at Pirquitas, an Argentinian silver mine owned by Silver Standard, resulted in a ~53% reserve cut and subsequent shutdown.
 A number of Quartermain’s management team left Silver Standard to operate Pretium.

-- As of Q2 2018, Pretium has ~$700M of debt (excl. convertible notes) with an effective interest rate of ~15%.
+- As of Q2 2018, Pretium has ~US$700M of debt (excl. convertible notes) with an effective interest rate of ~15%.
 If Pretium can’t make or re-negotiate the payment, then Pretium may be unable to remain a going concern.
 We believe this deadline has provided an incentive for Pretium to inflate its results through the near-term depletion of the Cleopatra vein and take more rock out of the ground than disclosed and planned.

 The implications of our findings on grade, tonnage and life of mine are damning and lead us to believe that Pretium’s equity is highly likely to be worthless in its current state, and its credit significantly impaired.